uthpalaherath/uthpalaherath.github.io/_pages/about.md

 I earned my bachelor's degree in physics with a minor in mathematics from the University of Peradeniya in Sri Lanka.
 During my undergraduate years, I was actively involved in the Physics Society, the Astronomy Society, the Ceylon Drama Society, and various charity organizations and outreach programs.
 I also volunteered in a research project with the Sri Lanka Department of Agriculture, assisting in the development of a computational system for plant disease diagnosis to help farmers across the country.

 To further pursue my research interests, I returned to the United States for graduate studies, earning my Ph.D. in Computational Condensed Matter Physics at West Virginia University under the mentorship of [Dr. Aldo Romero](https://aldoromero.sandbox.wvu.edu).
+During this time, I had the opportunity to explore the fascinating intersection of physics, engineering, chemistry, and computer science.
 As a graduate student, I was an active member in the Physics and Astronomy Graduate Student Organization (PAGSO) and contributed to physics outreach programs to enhance public literacy in science across West Virginia.

 At Duke University, I continued to contribute to advancements in materials science, collaborating with a diverse team of researchers from around the world.
+I completed my postdoc in the Department of Mechanical Engineering and Materials Science (MEMS) where I worked in [Dr. Volker Blum's](https://aims.pratt.duke.edu) research group, focusing on the development and application of computational methods and frameworks to design, discover and characterize materials for semiconductor and energy applications.
 Beyond research, I served on the council of the [Duke University Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I organized and led events that bring postdocs from different backgrounds together fostering interdisciplinary research collaborations while addressing their needs and celebrating their accomplishments.

 In my current position as a Sr. Engagement Specialist with [Duke Research Computing](https://oit.duke.edu/service/research-computing), I help teams across disciplines within the Duke community and greater [North Carolina](http://ncshare.org) harness research computing to turn bold ideas into scalable, high-impact results.